sttoracle/ORACASB/README.md

 #### **STEP 3**: Provide the name of the SalesForce instance.

-CASB cloud service allows you to add multiple accounts /tenants of any given cloud service as long as each instance has a unique name.
+CASB cloud service allows you to add multiple accounts/tenants of any given cloud service as long as each instance has a unique name.
 Enter a unique name for the instance of the format: *YOURNAME_SFDC*.
 Leave all other values to their default as shown.
 Press the "*Next*" button to proceed to the next step of the "*Register an app instance*" wizard

 ![](images/CASB/01-add-salesforce-app.png)

-> For your information: If a SalesForce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "The users of this app instance log in using single sign-on through an identity provider" checkbox and select the Identity Provider being used from a list of pre-configured providers
+> For your information: If a SalesForce account is federated with a supported Cloud Identity Provider ( IdP ) you can select the "*The users of this app instance log in using single sign-on through an identity provider*" checkbox and select the Identity Provider being used from a list of pre-configured providers

-#### **STEP 4**: Select Monitoring Type
+#### **STEP 4**: Select Security Control Monitoring Option

+Security controls will be explained in more detail in a later exercise but suffice it to say for now that enterprise cloud applications have security-related settings, such as password complexity requirements and idle session timeouts that Oracle CASB Cloud Service can monitor and change according to a baseline configuration, for a particular ebterprise cloud application, that is defined in CASB Cloud Service

+On this screen we can choose to either to:

+Monitor-only in which case Oracle CASB Cloud Service reports on these security control values, but doesn’t change them in the cloud application.

+or

+Monitor and pus the preferred values to the cloud application.
+At registration time, Oracle CASB Cloud Service ensures that your cloud application has your preferred security configuration values.
+After registration, Oracle CASB Cloud Service reports on changes to these values.

 ![](images/CASB/pushAndMonitor.png)
 Select the "*Push controls and monitor*" radio button and then press the "*Next*" button.